vegaprotocol/documentation/docs/tutorials/providing-liquidity.md

 Vega then calculates the size of the liquidity order placed at each price level.
 As the prices on the order book move, the protocol will recalculate the order sizes and prices, and update the orders.

-:::note Go deeper [WIP]
+:::note Read more
-Order shapes: See details on how volume and size are calculated for liquidity commitment orders.
+[Order shapes](./../concepts/liquidity/provision.md#order-shapes): See details on how volume and size are calculated for liquidity commitment orders.
 :::

 ### Balancing position risk with margin cost